ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 Access scheme:
 - Frequency Division Multiple Access: use 40 physical channels separated by 2MHz.
 3 are used as primary advertising, 37 as secondary advertising and data channels.
 - Time Division Multiple Access: polling scheme in which one device transmits a packet at a predetermined time, the corresponding device responds with a packet after a predetermined interval.

+GSFK (from WIkipedia):
+>Rather than directly modulating the frequency with the digital data symbols, "instantaneously" changing the frequency at the beginning of each symbol period, Gaussian frequency-shift keying (GFSK) filters the data pulses with a Gaussian filter to make the transitions smoother.
+This filter has the advantage of reducing sideband power, reducing interference with neighboring channels, at the cost of increasing intersymbol interference.
+It is used by DECT, Bluetooth, Cypress WirelessUSB, Nordic Semiconductor, Texas Instruments LPRF, Z-Wave and Wavenis devices.
+For basic data rate Bluetooth the minimum deviation is 115 kHz.
+>A GFSK modulator differs from a simple frequency-shift keying modulator in that before the baseband waveform (levels −1 and +1) goes into the FSK modulator, it is passed through a Gaussian filter to make the transitions smoother so to limit its spectral width.
+Gaussian filtering is a standard way for reducing spectral width; it is called "pulse shaping" in this application.
+>In ordinary non-filtered FSK, at a jump from −1 to +1 or +1 to −1, the modulated waveform changes rapidly, which introduces large out-of-band spectrum.
+If we change the pulse going from −1 to +1 as −1, −0.98, −0.93, …, +0.93, +0.98, +1, and we use this smoother pulse to determine the carrier frequency, the out-of-band spectrum will be reduced.

 ## Some terminology
 Term | Definition